Sigil-Ebook/sigil-ebook.github.io/_sigil/download.md

 <div markdown="1">
 Sigil currently provides Windows installers for x86 and x64 and will only work on Windows 8 or newer.
 There's a Legacy installer that's suitable for Windows 7.

-The latest Sigil versions are also typically available via the [winget (Windows 10+)](https://winget.run/pkg/Sigil-Ebook/Sigil), [Chocolatey (Windows 7+)](https://community.chocolatey.org/packages/Sigil), and [Npackd](https://npackd.appspot.com/p?q=sigil) Windows package managers.
+The latest Sigil versions are also typically available via the [winget (Windows 10+)](https://winget.run/pkg/Sigil-Ebook/Sigil), [Chocolatey (Windows 7+)](https://community.chocolatey.org/packages/Sigil), and [Npackd](https://npackd.appspot.com/p?q=sigil) Windows package managers within a week of our releases (often sooner).
 There are no "scary" Microsoft warnings about unknown publishers if you install Sigil via one of these package managers.
+Those Windows package managers download their unpatched Sigil installers directly from our release posts.
+So while I'm not officially endorsing the use of these package managers, I feel there's value (and no risk) in utilizing them to manage your Sigil installation/updates.
 </div>
 {: .notice--info}